magneticio/vamp.io/content/resources/using vamp/events.md

 }
 ```

+## Basic event rules

-All events stick to some **basic rules**:
+All events stick to some basic rules:

-- All data in Vamp are events.
+* All data in Vamp are events.
-- Values can be any JSON object or it can be empty.
+* Values can be any JSON object or it can be empty.
-- Timestamps are in ISO8601/RFC3339.
+* Timestamps are in ISO8601/RFC3339.
-- Timestamps are optional.
+* Timestamps are optional.
 If not provided, Vamp will insert the current time.
-- Timestamps are inclusive for querying.
+* Timestamps are inclusive for querying.
-- Events can be tagged with metadata.
+* Events can be tagged with metadata.
 A simple tag is just single string.
-- Querying data by tag assumes "AND" behaviour when multiple tags are supplied, i.e. ["one", "two"] would only fetch records that are tagged with both.
+* Querying data by tag assumes "AND" behaviour when multiple tags are supplied, i.e. ["one", "two"] would only fetch records that are tagged with both.
-- Supported event aggregations are: `average`, `min`, `max` and `count`.
+* Supported event aggregations are: `average`, `min`, `max` and `count`.

-## How tags are organized
+## How tags are organised

 In all of Vamp's components we follow a REST (resource oriented) schema, for instance:
 ```